The Durham Scout Center, Gottschalk Scout Shop are now open. Please see hours below. The Sioux City Service center will be Curbside Pick-up ONLY.

 In the meantime, should you have any questions or concerns about a specific upcoming event or activity, please reach out to your district executive.
 We will do everything we can to answer your question(s) using the information available to us.

-After much consideration, it has been determined that all in-person Council and District events, activities, and meetings beginning Monday, March 16 through Tuesday, March 31 will be postponed or cancelled.
+After much consideration, it has been determined that all in-person council and district events, activities, and meetings through Sunday, May 17 will be postponed or cancelled.
 This decision has been made out of an abundance of caution and concern for the health of our Scouts, Scouters, and their families.

-Mid-America Council events that are postponed or cancelled between March 16th – March 31st (updated as of March 27 at 6:00 p.m.):
+Mid-America Council events that are postponed or cancelled (updated as of April 16 at 10:30 a.m.):

 TB Spring Camporee – Cancelled